Tortilleria El Pastor | Bermondsey Mexican Restaurant

 …they blend right in.

-NOTE: Tortilleria El Pastor is walk-in only – you can find out more at their website right HERE.
+NOTE: Tortilleria El Pastor is open Thurs-Sun, and walk-in only – you can find out more at their website right HERE.

 Tortilleria El Pastor | 58 Stanworth Street, SE1 3NY